Your New Stomach A New Way of Eating

 Essential Nutritional Points

 Hydration: Because your pouch can only hold one to two ounces at a time, you must sip non-calorie liquids frequently to avoid dehydration.
 Keeping a water bottle with you will help remind you to keep sipping.
 Minimize caffeinated beverages because too much caffeine may cause you to lose fluid from your body and prevent you from being properly hydrated.
-Sipping water or sugar-free beverages totaling six to eight 8oz. glasses a day is a change you will make for the rest of your life.

 Separate solids from liquids: Because your pouch is small, you should not drink liquids while you are eating.
 Stop sipping liquids 10 minutes before eating.
 Wait up to 30 minutes after a solid meal to drink liquids.
 Occasionally, the surgeon will give different instructions, but as a rule, the separation of solids from liquids is the second change you will make for the rest of your life.
 One of the reasons for sequencing your eating and drinking is to keep the solid food in your pouch so that you feel full.
 You do not want to wash the food out of your pouch right after you eat.